Associate Director of Development I

-The ADoD I is responsible for engagement, cultivation, solicitation and stewardship of 60-100 current and prospective donors with capacity to make $100,000+ gifts (over three years) to support Wyoming’s priorities, as well as TNC’s regional and global conservation priorities.
+The ADoD I is responsible for engagement, cultivation, solicitation, and stewardship of 60-100 current and prospective individual donors and private foundations with the capacity to make $100,000+ gifts (over three years) to support Wyoming’s priorities, as well as TNC’s regional and global conservation priorities.
 They are experienced in designing and executing strategies to move new- or membership-level donors to a major gifts level.
-They will be responsible for direct asks to meet funding needs and will listen for opportunities to secure gifts of assets or other non-cash gifts such as planned gifts and trade lands.
-They have demonstrated success in developing substantive donor relationships and engaging/supporting natural partners in executing donor strategy.
+They will be responsible for direct asks and proposals to meet funding needs and will listen for opportunities to secure gifts of assets or other non-cash gifts such as planned gifts and trade lands.
+They have demonstrated success in developing substantive donor relationships and engaging/supporting natural partners including board members and staff in executing donor strategy.
 They participate on a fundraising team responsible for raising $3M+ annually through private support in order to meet the chapter’s operating budget.

 - Bachelor’s degree and 5 years related experience or an equivalent combination;

 - Experience building and maintaining long-term relationships with fundraising constituents;

 - Experience in asking for and closing gifts of $25,000 or more;

 - Experience in managing and tracking multiple prospects and donors;